ooni/spec/nettests/ts-030-torsf.md

 methods.
 A `""` value for this option indicates we should be using the default rendezvous method (`"domain_fronting"` as of 2022-02-07).

-These options and their values may change at a later time, once we have improved our understanding of the `torsf` experiment.
+These options and their default values may change at a later time, once we have improved our understanding of the `torsf` experiment.
 See [probe#2004](https://github.com/ooni/probe/issues/2004) for more context on what led us to add these options.